ContainerSolutions/minimesos/README.md

     public static MesosCluster cluster = new MesosCluster(MesosClusterConfig.builder() .numberOfSlaves(3)
             .slaveResources(new String[]{"ports(*):[9200-9200,9300-9300]","ports(*):[9201-9201,9301-9301]","ports(*):[9202-9202,9302-9302]"})
+            .imagesToBuild(new ImageToBuild(new File("executor"), "mesos/elasticsearch-executor")) // in our project the executor directory contains the Dockerfile to build the executor
             .dockerInDockerImages(new String[]{"mesos/elasticsearch-executor"})
             .privateRegistryPort(15000) // Currently you have to choose an unused port by yourself (e.g. unique per Jenkins-Job)
             .build());